-This section describes the eligibility, conditions and procedure of obtaining membership in a society, distinguishes between active, non-active, associate and nominal members.
-The rights of members elaborated under these bye-laws include right to inspect records, get a copy of bye-laws, right to Occupation of Residence, conditions for and acceptance of Resignation by Members, procedure for Nomination by a Member and its revocation / revision, procedure and requisite documents for Transfer of Shares and interest from a member to another in the Capital/Property of the Society, Transfer of Shares and interest of the deceased Member, and rules on Exchange and Sub-letting of residences.
+This section describes the eligibility, conditions, and procedure of obtaining membership in a society distinguishes between active, non-active, associate, and nominal members.
+The rights of members elaborated under bye-laws of the society include the right to inspect records, get a copy of RWA bye-laws, right to Occupation of Residence, conditions for and acceptance of Resignation by Members, procedure for Nomination by a Member and its revocation / revision, procedure and requisite documents for Transfer of Shares and interest from a member to another in the Capital/Property of the Society, Transfer of Shares and interest of the deceased Member, and rules on Exchange and Sub-letting of residences.

 This section details the duties of the member, including applying for permission to make additions and alterations in a flat, allowing examination of flats and report about repairs, not to cause inconvenience to other members.
 It also entails the grounds for expulsion from the society and its procedure, circumstances under which a person ceases to be a member and the follow-up action taken by the society, rules on holding multiple flats, liability limited of members to unpaid amount on shares.